 Yes, there is hot sauce in a spicy Bloody Mary, but the kind is all up to you!
 This recipe uses three to four dashes of your favorite hot sauce to spice up your cocktail.
 To boot, this extra spicy Bloody is further spiced with ground black pepper and paprika.

-The Loft Recipe:
+The Sanctuary Recipe: